allen-ball/ganymede/README.md

 ## Installation

-The [Ganymede Kernel] is distributed in a single JAR.
+The [Ganymede Kernel] is distributed as a single JAR.

 Java 11 or later is required.
 In addition to Java, the [Jupyter Notebook] must be installed first and the `jupyter` and `python` commands must be on